 The Web Needs to Know Where You Are (or Where you Operate)

 In real life, if your customers don’t know where your business is, they won’t know about you.
-Same thing happens online, if the web doesn’t know your location, search engines won’t know you even exist.
+The same thing happens online, if the web doesn’t know your location, search engines won’t know you even exist.

 Searches with a commercial intent made from a mobile device show results based on location.
 Just think about how many times you have searched for “pizza” (yeah, I know you do that.
 We all do).
 Several businesses show up in the results page way before an informative article comes up.